trishzag/contact_manager/README.md

 ```

 By running the previous rake task we've generated a `db/migrate` directory for
 our app.
-Inside of that directory you should see a file named something similar
+Inside of that directory you should see a file named something like
-to `20140314134004_create_contacts.rb`.
+`20140314134004_create_contacts.rb`.
 Your actual file name will be slightly
 different because the first part (the numbers) is actually a timestamp,
 indicating when you created the file, which is used to make sure that our
 migrations run in the order that we create them.